Intro

 NixOS is a Linux distribution configuration solution composed of modules and packages NixOS Manual.
 While nixpkgs provides many modules for configuring NixOS machines, it lacks fundamental support for configuration beyond the scope of a single host.

 In practice, some hosts share configuration settings.
-Imagine that you configure four different NixOS machines and would like to set up a Wireguard network between them.
+Imagine that you configure four different NixOS machines and would like to set up a WireGuard network between them.
 In the end, you will configure networking.wireguard.interfaces.<name>

 on each host, but there are several open questions: